stormqloud/kazoo-tgbbok/maintenance/freeswitch.md

   * kazoo-prompts
   * kazoo-freeswitch

-* Understand that EcallManager connects to Freeswtich not the other way around.
+* Understand that ecallManager connects to Freeswitch not the other way around.
   * Ecallmanager and stepswitch are Freeswtich conenction to RabbitMQ etc.
   * SIP/RTP too obviously